Spec-D/rockPaperScissors/README.md

 # rockPaperScissors
-An interactive Rock, Paper, Scissors game utilizing JavaScript.
+A Rock, Paper, Scissors game utilizing JavaScript, CSS & HTML.

+To-Do List:
+- toggling opponent does not reset chat log
+- reset button needs to be left aligned
+- choose color scheme & finalize CSS
+- refactor css & js as they can most likely be condensed
+- add comments to code
+- wrap-up